mseminatore/TeslaJS/README.md

 Contributions are welcome!
 Pull requests will be considered with the following guidelines.

-1. Must pass `npm test` and `winlint` tests
+1. Must pass `npm test` and `wintest` tests
-2. Meet or exceed code coverage
+2. Must meet or exceed current code coverage levels
 3. Must respect and align to Project Principles (see above)
 4. Must add general value to the project
 5. Project owners reserve the right to accept or reject any PR for any reason